parveenkaur143/Data/README.md

 9. Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?
 The final output contains these fields, channel gross_sales_mln percentage.
 10. Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021?
 The final output contains these fields, division product_code.
+Used tableau to create dashboard for important insights.